 As its name implies, CNG is created by putting natural gas under a great deal of pressure (CNG in vehicles is stored at between 3,000-3,600 pounds per square inch).
+The process of compressing the gas uses 2-5 percent of the energy content of the gas.
 LNG is liquefied from its gaseous state by cooling natural gas to -260 degrees F (-162 C) at atmospheric pressure.
+This process uses between 10-20 percent of the energy content of the gas.
 LNG has a higher energy density than CNG, so transportation applications that require infrequent refueling such as long-haul trucking and marine applications (primarily car and passenger ferries) are often fueled by LNG.